rhyst/vscode-therion-language/README.md

 ## WSL

 When running in this extension remotely in WSL it is assumed that therion will be installed in WSL and any GUI programs (Inkscape / PDF readers) will be installed in Windows.
+It is possible to override this behaviour for inkscape using the `Use WSL inkscape` option.